jwhumphries/shiloh/exampleSite/content/samples/sentence-rotate.md

 ## Basic Usage

-Use the `sentence-rotate` shortcode with a `sentence` parameter and a list of words with optional color classes:
+Use the `sentence-rotate` shortcode with a `sentence` parameter and a list of words with optional color classes.
+Use daisyUI theme colors for consistent styling:

 ```
 {{</* sentence-rotate sentence="Providing AI Agents for" */>}}
-Designers | bg-teal-400 text-teal-800
+Designers | bg-primary text-primary-content
-Developers | bg-red-400 text-red-800
+Developers | bg-secondary text-secondary-content
-Managers | bg-blue-400 text-blue-800
+Managers | bg-accent text-accent-content
 {{</* /sentence-rotate */>}}
 ```

 {{< sentence-rotate sentence="Providing AI Agents for" >}}
-Designers | bg-teal-400 text-teal-800
+Designers | bg-primary text-primary-content
-Developers | bg-red-400 text-red-800
-Managers | bg-blue-400 text-blue-800
+Developers | bg-secondary text-secondary-content Managers | bg-accent text-accent-content
 {{< /sentence-rotate >}}

 ## Custom Size